tj/terminal-table/README.md

 ### Customizing row separators

 Row-separators can now be customized in a variety of ways.
-The default separator's border_type is referred to as `:mid`.
-Additional `:strong` / `:strong_a` and `:strong_b` separator styles can be applied to separate sections (e.g. header/footer/title).
+The default separator's border_type is referred to as `:div`.
+Additional separator border types (e.g. `:double`, `:heavy`, `:dash` - see full list below) can be applied to separate the sections (e.g. header/footer/title).

 The separator border_type may be specified when a user-defined separator added.
 Alternatively, borders may be adjusted after the table's rows are elaborated, but before the table is rendered.